Sudarshanhavale/solo_packages/README.md

 environment, and lighting as they play a lot with a set of attributes on a daily bases.
 Here is a quick [demonstration](https://youtu.be/oN4bzeRd7xY "AttributeChangeRecorder") for visual understanding.

+* **List Special:**
+Returns unique file patterns and details in structured format.
+Its helps many departments like ingestion, dmp, lighting, compositing to understand and verify their files/sequences. eg: Lighting and compositers could be able to find missing frames easily and ingestion team would be able to find out patterns out of massive files data they receive from client.
+Here is a quick [demonstration](https://youtu.be/bqmVw71gWZQ "List Special") of visual understanding.

 * **SnowBuilder Tool:**
 This Snow setup tool helps CG artists to procedurally built